KevinVanthuyne/agon-docker-compose/README.md

 ## Configuration

-Open the `.env` file and change the credentials to some secure values.
+Rename the `.env.example` file to `.env` and change the credentials to some secure values.

 ## Deployment